kevinjuwantoro/Arab-Saudi-Used-Car-Machine-learning/README.md

 We repeat these calculations for each price range to determine the potential profit.
 This allows us to assess which price range offers the highest profitability for Syarah.com while considering the accuracy of the machine learning model's predictions.

 **Based on these calculations, the best price range for Syarah.com in terms of potential profit and model accuracy is the range of 100,000 to 150,000 SAR.
-This range offers a high potential profit of 109941  SAR and relatively good model accuracy with an average score of 16.146.
-Additionally, there are a sufficient number of data points (123) available in this range, enhancing the reliability of predictions.**
+This range offers a high potential profit of 109941  SAR and relatively good model accuracy with an average score of MAPE 13.087935.**

+**I use Average (MAPE) in context to Business Percentage because it seems its easier for us to see in percentage especially for stakeholder, and syarah.com teams.**

 **Therefore, Syarah.com should focus on listing cars within the price range of 100,000 to 150,000 SAR to maximize profitability and ensure accurate pricing predictions.**